Blessdcode/User-Directory/README.md

 ### addUserForm

-A dedicated form filed that take in user details (name, email, phone, picture) and validate the input before sending to localstorage.
+A dedicated form fild that take in user details (name, email, phone, picture) and validate the input before sending to localstorage.

 ### Header